conradakunga/Blog/_posts/2022-11-12-required-keyword-in-c-11-net-7.md

 The problem with this solution is it turns off all those warnings that could potentially save you lots of subtle bugs and errors.

-The other solution is to tell the compiler that you are going to take responsibility for those properties not being `null`
+The other solution is to tell the compiler that you are going to take responsibility for those properties not being `null`.

 You do this by providing a default value of your property indicating it is not null - `default!`